AT&T: Thank You Very Much, BofA Merill Lynch

 What Happened?

-BofA Merrill Lynch (NYSE: BAC) just downgraded AT&T (NYSE: T) to neutral and trimmed its price target ahead of a heavy stock issuance tied to AT&T's $85 billion buyout of Time Warner.
+BofA Merrill Lynch (NYSE: BAC) just downgraded AT&T (NYSE: T) to neutral and trimmed its price target ahead of a heavy stock issuance tied to AT&T's $85 billion buyout of Time Warner (NYSE: TWX).
 The firm also pulled AT&T off its US 1 list.
 BofA analyst David Barden states:

 “The company faces seasonally challenged metrics in video and broadband subscribers and investors have rolled back expectations on positive catalysts.
 Corporate tax reform, for one, is among a number of priorities for the Trump administration hitting setbacks.
 Meanwhile AT&T faces a challenge with issuing some $40 billion in stock tied to its acquisition.”

-Nevertheless, it sounds a lot worse than really is.
+Nevertheless, it sounds a lot worse than it really is.
 Barden still sees upside in the stock.
 He trimmed his price target on shares to $39 from $46, implying 7.2% upside from today's price.
 Well, all I can say is thank you very much BofA Merrill Lynch for telling us what we already know.
 Here is why.

 Lowered expectations always welcome